Team3512/DriverStationDisplay/README.md

 The DriverStationDisplay is a program we wrote and a protocol we invented to provide a means for us to create custom GUIs on a Driver Station dashboard while making it extremely easy to support multiple FRC robots at once.

-## Dependencies
+## Build Dependencies

-The robot module which runs in cooperation with this program requires SFML for VxWorks for its easy networking functionality.
-One can get it at our repository [here](https://github.com/Team3512/VxWorksSFML).
+GCC 7 or newer is required for some C++17 features.

 ## Robot Setup

-To use this program with a new robot, copy the contents of the DSDisplay folder in our [modules repository](https://github.com/Team3512/RobotModules) into the source tree and include DriverStationDisplay.hpp.
+To use this program with a new robot, copy the DSDisplay folder in the [host folder](host) into the source tree and #include DSDisplay.hpp.

-A GUISettings.txt file should be placed in /c on the cRIO.
+A GUISettings.txt file should be placed in `/home/lvuser` on the roboRIO.
 Its contents inform the DriverStationDisplay what GUI elements it should create.
 The format of this file will be described later.

 ## DriverStation Client Setup